-If this sounds like you, don’t worry- open any image file (JPG, BMP, or PNG) and MeshCAM converts it to a 3D surface that can be machined directly.
+If this sounds like you, don’t worry.
+You can open any image file (JPG, BMP, or PNG) in MeshCAM and the image will be converted to a 3D surface that can be machined directly.

 Users have come up with incredible uses for this feature to make parts that would be almost impossible with a traditional CAD program.